MikeOzomah/nba-mvp-tracker/README.md

 3) loads data into SQL Server (dims + fact),
 4) powers SQL views for MVP ranking + momentum.

-## Why This Project Serves a Purpu
+## Why This Project Serves a Purpose
 This project explores how MVP narratives can diverge from traditional media rankings by applying standardized statistical scoring and daily momentum tracking.